-- Immigrants may also need vaccinations that are not included in the National Immunisation Programme based on the diseases that are prevalent in their country of origin.
-These can include tuberculosis and Hepatitis B vaccinations, for example.
+- The immigrant may also need vaccinations outside the national vaccination program based on the disease situation in the country of origin.
+These include, for example, tuberculosis and hepatitis B vaccinations.

 - Tuberculosis ie. BCG vaccination is offered to children under 7 years of age who come from a high tuberculosis incidence country.
 In addition, it is recommended for all children under 7 years of age who have not previously received a BCG vaccination and have arrived in Finland from a refugee camp or possibly smuggled as an asylum seeker or live in a reception center or a minor unit.

 - Adult asylum seekers are offered vaccinations that are necessary for the protection of individuals and populations.
 Every asylum seeker should have protection against at least diphtheria, polio and measles.

 - It is also important that protection against coronavirus is in order.
 Influenza vaccine is also offered to asylum seekers living in reception centers.

 - Polio vaccination coverage is checked and supplemented if necessary for all arrivals from high polio risk countries who have stayed in a polio risk country for at least 4 weeks.
 They are offered polio vaccination if more than 12 months have elapsed since the last vaccination.
 The polio protection of those living with arrivals from high polio risk countries should also be checked.